jean-pierreBoth/gsearch/README.md

 - Bacteria/archaea genomes are the newest version of GTDB database (https://gtdb.ecogenomic.org), which defines a bacterial speces at 95% ANI.
 Note that GSearch can also run for even higher resolution species database such as 99% ANI.
 - Virus data base are based on the JGI IMG/VR database newest version (https://genome.jgi.doe.gov/portal/IMG_VR/IMG_VR.home.html), which also define a virus OTU (vOTU) at 95% ANI.
 - Fungi database are based on the entire RefSeq fungal genomes (retrived via the MycoCosm website), we dereplicated and define a fungal speices at 99.5% ANI.
-- All three pre-built database can be available here:http://enve-omics.ce.gatech.edu/data/gsearch
+- All three pre-built databases are available here:http://enve-omics.ce.gatech.edu/data/gsearch